mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 He didn't respond, but I knew he'd heard me.
 I left him in at the corner, humming with his stolen cake and a handful of water from my canteen, and made my way to the platform.

 My feet found some rest squatting and leaning against a tree near the tracks, hiding from the wind and from Kipnu if he had decided to follow me. _This is the right thing_, I affirmed to myself. _No externalities.
 No liabilities_.
 I thought about the crops I had just planted.
 Whether Melna would ask Tiggu to work on them.
 Whether she would kill them out of spite, or replant them in her own field.
-If this is as important as Jesse said, then those crops don't matter in the scheme of things.
+If this is as important as Jathi said, then those crops don't matter in the scheme of things.
 Heiko would understand.

 The station attendant called for us through a flathorn, "Train to Shaki approaching.
 All passengers prepare to marshal."